JC Scull taught international business relations and strategies at universities in Panama and China.

 2. Suharto (Indonesia)

-Lived: June 8, 1921 – January 27, 2008
+Lived: June 8, 1921–January 27, 2008

 Suharto became president of Indonesia in an official capacity from March 1968 until May 1998, although he took control of the country from predecessor Sukarno in September of 1965 through a military coup.
 During his near 33 years in power, it is estimated he amassed a fortune between $15 and $35 billion.
 He accomplished this by creating a system comprising of corruption, collusion, and nepotism, in which he would hand control of state-run monopolies to family members and friends, who in turn would kick back millions of dollars in tribute payments.

 He managed to hide the money in charitable foundations he created and managed.
 Contributions to these foundations—in Indonesian referred to as yayasans—were also compulsory for financial institutions and wealthy individuals.
-Additionally, any company attempting to exploit Indonesia’s vast natural resources were forced to employ one of Suharto’s associates or relatives in order to get through bureaucratic red tape.
+Additionally, any company attempting to exploit Indonesia’s vast natural resources was forced to employ one of Suharto’s associates or relatives in order to get through bureaucratic red tape.
 As payment, they would demand an equity stake in the enterprise without making any financial investment.

-For more on Suharto's corruption go to:
+For more on Suharto's corruption, go to:

 1. Vladimir Putin (Russia)